setrar/dsp/courses/kutz/_11/Q&A/README.md

+### do I need to understand how fourier series work when dealing with fourier transform?

 While it's not strictly necessary to fully understand Fourier series in order to use Fourier transform, having a basic understanding of Fourier series can provide valuable insights and context.
 Fourier series and Fourier transform are closely related concepts, and their understanding often complements each other.

 Here's a brief overview: